2016 Warmwater Fishing Forecast

 Walleye populations are also thriving in a number of large river systems including the Allegheny, Black, Oswego, Chemung, Susquehanna, Tioga, Chenango, Tioughnioga, Unadilla, Oswegatchie, the Hudson downstream of the Troy Dam, and the Mohawk.
 There have been good numbers of young of the year walleye captured in several Susquehanna River surveys conducted since 2009.
 This should translate into continued good walleye fishing in the Susquehanna and other southern tier rivers, like the Tioughnioga and Chenango, for the next few years.
 Two lower Hudson River tributaries in Ulster County - the Wallkill River and Rondout Creek - have been included in recent DEC stocking efforts and angler reports indicate the successful establishment of walleye fisheries in these waters.
 The Delaware River is considered a productive walleye fishery, particularly the 50-mile section between Callicoon and Port Jervis.
 The St. Lawrence and lower Niagara rivers also both support high quality walleye fisheries.

 Good muskie fishing can be found in the northeastern, western and south-central parts of the state.
-The St. Lawrence River and its major tributaries, the upper and lower Niagara River and Buffalo Harbor support a naturally reproducing Muskellunge fishery with frequent catches of fish greater than 40".
-Catch rates tend to be higher on the upper Niagara River but the Lower River and Buffalo Harbor offer a better chance at trophy fish greater than 50".
-The region also boasts several lakes and rivers with stocked Muskellunge fisheries.
-Chautauqua Lake, Bear Lake, Findley Lake, the Cassadaga Lakes, Waneta Lake, Allegany River and Conewango Creek are all stocked with Muskellunge annually.
-Chautauqua Lake is the source of Muskellunge eggs for New York's Muskellunge hatchery system and the egg take has produced numerous fish over 50" in recent years.
+The St. Lawrence River and its major tributaries, the upper and lower Niagara River and Buffalo Harbor support naturally reproducing muskellunge fishies with frequent catches of fish greater than 40".
+The minimum size limit on these waters is 54 inches and all of these waters have the potential to produce muskies that size or larger.
+Western New York boasts several lakes and rivers with stocked muskellunge fisheries.
+Chautauqua Lake, Bear Lake, Findley Lake, the Cassadaga Lakes, Waneta Lake, Allegany River and Conewango Creek are all stocked with muskellunge annually.
+Chautauqua Lake is the source of muskellunge eggs for New York's stocking program and the egg take has produced numerous fish over 50" in recent years.
 The smaller lakes in western New York tend to have high numbers of fish but trophy sized Muskellunge are less common.
 These lakes are a great place for anglers seeking to catch their first Muskellunge.
 In south-central New York, the Susquehanna and Chenango rivers support self-sustaining muskie populations and increasingly popular fisheries.

 Learn more about fishing for muskellunge